xoxzo/blog.xoxzo.com/content/Events/pycon-jp-2019-en.md

 to also include beginners and students, from software engineers to students and company directors.

-We hope to see further growht and relevane
+We hope to see further growth and more participation from different people and industries in the future.